 Assemblies/workshops/curriculum days: Throughout the year we hold events where we invite parents to come and work alongside their child in school, as well as special celebration Key Stage assembles and school productions.

-Absence from School: If your child cannot attend school you need to telephone the school office on the first morning of absence to let the school know why the child cannot attend and when he/she is expected to return.
+Absence from School: If your child cannot attend school you need to telephone the school office on each day of absence to let the school know why the child cannot attend and when he/she is expected to return.

 Late to School: You will need to bring your child to the main office and sign them into school.
-If you know you are going to be late you will need to telephone the school by 10am if you require your child to have a school dinner.
+If you know you are going to be late you will need to telephone the school by 9.10am to let us know what your child is having for their lunch.

 Money Matters: All money sent into school must be in a sealed envelope or bank bag and must have written on it the child's full name and what the money is for.
 Dinner money and club money must be paid in advance.

 Free School Meals: If you are on income support you may be entitled to assistance.
-You will need to apply to Children's Schools and Families on-line at www.hertsdirect.org or phone 01438 737370, or click on the link to the left.
+You will need to apply to Children's Schools and Families online at www.hertsdirect.org or phone 01438 737370.